IsThisThePayneResidence/issue-tracker-server/README.md

 Where `${methodName}` must be replaced with `get`, `create`, `update` or `delete`

-And `${objectFields}` mush be replaced with the fields daemon will need to execute procedure
+And `${objectFields}` must be replaced with the fields which daemon will need for procedure executing

 **For example**